Chart Color Schemes

 Marsfield has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 30 projects that may impact this area.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 29 projects that could affect this region.
 Notable projects include Lachlan's Line Apartments at 3 Halifax Street, Macquarie Centre Redevelopment, Macquarie Rise, and Marsfield Common.
 The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.